All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 When you lose weight, your bones receive less of that "build stronger" signal.
 As a result, they may become slightly less dense.
 This happens with every type of weight loss:

-The key takeaway is that this is not something semaglutide does to your bones.
-It is something weight loss does to bones, regardless of how you lose the weight.
-And as you will see, there are effective ways to protect your bones during the process.
+The key takeaway is that this isn't something semaglutide does to your bones.
+It's something weight loss does to bones, regardless of how you lose the weight.
+And as you'll see, there are effective ways to protect your bones during the process.

 What the Studies Show